No, No, Nanette (1930 film): Songs

+Production

+Originally, Nancy Welford, who had recently come from stardom in Gold Diggers of Broadway, and had played the role of Nanette in a 1925 version of the musical on the west coast, was asked to play the role of Nanette, but was ultimately dropped.
+The replacement for Welford was actress Alice White, but was also dropped because she asked for a very expensive wage and First National Pictures wanted a stage actress.

 Preservation

-According to the George Eastman Museum 2015 Book "The Dawn of Technicolor, 1915-1935" the BFI National Archive holds a 35mm incomplete nitrate print 160 ft.
+According to the George Eastman Museum 2015 Book "The Dawn of Technicolor, 1915-1935", the BFI National Archive holds a 35mm incomplete nitrate print, 160 ft.
+The American sound discs are considered lost except for the trailer, overture, and exit music.

 Box office

-According to Warner Bros records the film earned $839,000 domestically and $612,000 foreign.
+According to Warner Bros records, the film earned $839,000 domestically and $612,000 foreign.

 Critical reception

-Mordaunt Hall of The New York Times wrote, "No, No, Nannette, proves to be quite a merry affair with tunes that are now well known and players whose activities were rewarded with gusts of laughter from the first-night audience at Warners' Strand.
+Mordaunt Hall of The New York Times wrote:

+No, No, Nannette proves to be quite a merry affair with tunes that are now well known and players whose activities were rewarded with gusts of laughter from the first-night audience at Warners' Strand.
 It is a show that stirs up mirth from persons who might desire a more sophisticated type of entertainment, for its comedy of wives discovering the more or less harmless deceit of their husbands is invariably unfailing.
-The technicolor sequences are not always as well lighted as one would wish, but the staging of these tinted episodes is wrought with no little imagination, especially the glimpses of an airship with turquoise lights and a variety of colors on the fuselage.
+The Technicolor sequences are not always as well lighted as one would wish, but the staging of these tinted episodes is wrought with no little imagination, especially the glimpses of an airship with turquoise lights and a variety of colors on the fuselage.
 It is from this stage contrivance that Bernice Claire as Nanette sings one of her songs.
 Her partner, Tom Trainor, played by Alexander Gray, is also moved to song.
-The most effective stretches of this diversion, however, are those in black and white."
+The most effective stretches of this diversion, however, are those in black and white.